eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

 plugin = eosio::net_api_plugin
 plugin = eosio::db_size_api_plugin
 ```
-add `read-mode = irreversible` to backup EOS node (VM3) to run as irreversible mode.

-### Run the EOS node process
+### Run the native node process

-For the 1st time, we need to run the EOS node with an initial snapshot:
+For the 1st time, we need to run the spring node with an initial snapshot:
 ```
 ./nodeos --p2p-accept-transactions=0 --state-dir=/mnt/d --data-dir=./data-dir --config-dir=./data-dir --http-max-response-time-ms=1000 --disable-replay-opts --max-body-size=10000000 --snapshot=SNAPSHOT_FILE
 ```

-After that, any restart of the EOS node will not need the snapshot argument:
+After that, any restart of the spring node will not need the snapshot argument:
 ```
 ./nodeos --p2p-accept-transactions=0 --state-dir=/mnt/d --data-dir=./data-dir --config-dir=./data-dir --http-max-response-time-ms=1000 --disable-replay-opts --max-body-size=10000000
 ```